apache/hive/README.md

 Users can choose between Apache Hadoop MapReduce, Apache Tez or Apache Spark frameworks as their execution backend.
 MapReduce is a mature framework that is proven at large scales.
-However, MapReduce is a purely batch framework, and queries using it may experience higher latencies (tens of seconds), even over small datasets.
+However, MapReduce is a pure batch framework, and queries using it may experience higher latencies (tens of seconds), even over small datasets.
 Apache Tez is designed for interactive query, and has substantially reduced overheads versus MapReduce.
-Apache Spark is a cluster computing framework that's built outside of MapReduce, but on top of HDFS, with a notion of composable and transformable distributed collection of items called Resilient Distributed Dataset (RDD) which allows processing and analysis without traditional intermediate stages that
+Apache Spark is a cluster computing framework that's built outside MapReduce, but on top of HDFS, with a notion of composable and transformable distributed collection of items called Resilient Distributed Dataset (RDD) which allows processing and analysis without traditional intermediate stages that